 Some may argue this technically isn’t an on-page SEO factor, given a site being multi-device friendly isn’t always a prerequisite of attaining top search positions, but it should always be looked at…if only from a conversion optimization perspective.

 If at all possible, opt for a responsive version of your site which will resize to each device.
 There was a fantastic post by the team at Koozai who recently touched upon the importance of having a responsive site and how they’ve got a whopping 7 versions of their site for different devices.

-We certainly live and work in a multi-device world and with rumours that mobile usage set to surpass desktop usage at some point this year, perhaps now is the time to start designing sites for mobile devices first and desktops second?
+We certainly live and work in a multi-device world and with rumors that mobile usage is set to surpass desktop usage at some point this year, perhaps now is the time to start designing sites for mobile devices first and desktops second?

 10. Page Speed